BMW X2 Review & Prices

 Despite the X2’s sporty shape there’s a surprising amount of space in the back seats.
 Legroom for adults is good, and there’s room for a six-foot adult to sit behind a driver of a similar size.

 Headroom is a little more compromised.
 It’s still good, but taller passengers will find their heads brushing the roof.
-The centre passenger is much worse off, too - while there’s not too large a hump in the floor and the centre seat is wide enough, there’s a curious lump in the roof that severely limits space for anyone sat in the middle.
+The centre passenger is much worse off, too - while there’s not too large a hump in the floor and the centre seat is wide enough, there’s a curious lump in the roof that severely limits space for anyone sitting in the middle.
 Those travelling with three in the rear would be much better served by the more conventionally-shaped X1.

 Loading child seats is a bit more awkward than it would be in the X1 too, thanks to the lower roofline and smaller rear doors.
 You get ISOFIX child seat mounts in both outer rear seats, behind removable plastic covers.